jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/ISC2-Cloud-Security-Report-2022.md

 (74.3%).
 The optimists were Colombia (60.7%), Brazil (55.9%), and
 Turkey (a mere 38.0%) (see Figure 6).

+![Figure 6: Percentage indicating compromise is “more likely to occur than not” in the next 12 months, by country.]

 By industry, respondents from finance are expecting the worst (86.7%), followed by those in education (84.1%), telecom and technology (79.1%), and healthcare (76.0%).
 Those in retail